kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-12-the-natural-history-museum.md

     - note: This is not a wheelchair accessible tour.

 experience:
   what_to_see:
-    - paragraph: "<b>Artifacts documents (documents, maps and photos)</b>These documents are well prepared that has information explaining the history of Arusha region during German colonial period.
-Also, the documents talk of the early man ‘’Evolution of a man’’ and the Stone Age."
+    - paragraph: "<b>Artifacts &amp; documents (inscriptions, maps and photos)</b>Visiting natural history museum grants your day with, some instights on the history of Arusha region during German colonial period, a reminder on human evolution, wildlife photos and stuffed animals for closure."

-    - paragraph: "<b>Botanical garden</b>This garden featured with small display of plants and snakes."
+    - paragraph: "Botanical garden."

     - paragraph: "Small pond with some local fresh fish"

-    - paragraph: "Art gallery displayed by over 12 best local artists"

-    - paragraph: "Artifacts from excavation of neighboring areas as Olduvai Gorge and other dead wildlife."
+    - paragraph: "Excavated artifacts  of neighboring like Olduvai Gorge and many others."

-    - paragraph: "History of the region of Arusha and its people"
+    - paragraph: "History of Arusha region and its people"

-    - paragraph: "A mini zoo with some of the region's rare animals such as an eagle"

-    - paragraph: "A insect section detailing some of the diseases and problems they cause"

     - paragraph: "A taxidermy office"